Get insider access

 VESA 100x100

-The ergonomics are decent.
-You get all the common ergonomic adjustments, but the swivel and tilt ranges are limited.
+The ergonomics are great.
+You get all the common ergonomic adjustments, but the swivel range is limited.
 Also, you can only rotate it into portrait mode one way, so the inputs will always face to the left.
 The back of the Samsung G70A looks almost exactly like the Samsung Odyssey G7 C32G75T.
 The plastic panel is a bit glossy with etched lines, and there's a ring of RGB lighting.
 You can route cables through the rubber clip on the stand for cable management.
 There's also a slot for a Kensington lock on the back right side.

 Design